Dutch nationality law: By deprivation

 Dutch citizenship by naturalization may be withdrawn if procured by fraud or if the naturalized Dutch national does not renounce a foreign citizenship as per the requirements for naturalization (if one did not have the right to be exempted from such requirement or if one did not claim one's right to such exemption before signing a paper wherein one agrees to renounce the original nationality).
 A similar requirement exists for citizens of Japan and South Korea (see above).
 Withdrawal based on fraud is not allowed after twelve years unless the person is convicted of war crimes, genocide, or torture.

-Dutch citizenship may also be revoked in the case of service in a foreign army at war with the Netherlands.
+Dutch citizenship will also be revoked in the case of service in a foreign army at war with the Netherlands or one of its allies.

 The possibility to reapply for lost Dutch nationality under those three exceptions expired on 31 March 2013.

 By joining jihadist groups

 On 29 August 2014, Dutch ministers, in their effort to discourage young Dutch Muslims from joining terrorist organisations involved in a war with the Netherlands or one of its allies, planned to increase the options of withdrawing Dutch citizenship from dual nationals.
 This will be extended to the people who train in terrorist camps or work in them as instructors.

 In addition, passports of people suspected of making plans to travel to a conflict zone and join a terrorist organisation like ISIL may be declared invalid.